The Kidman Centre UTS aims to help address mental health issues in children, teenagers and young adults through a number of approaches:

 Professor Antony Kidman 1938-2014

-In 2005 Dr Kidman was made a Member of the Order of Australia for his contribution to clinical psychology.
+In 2005, Prof. Kidman was made a Member of the Order of Australia for his contribution to clinical psychology.
 His academic achievements include 154 journal articles and nine books as well as regular presentations at conferences internationally.
-Tony was an early advocate of the self-help movement, translating psychological science into accessible books for the community.
+He was an early advocate of the self-help movement, translating psychological science into accessible books for the community.

-Dr Kidman’s contribution to The Kidman Centre was undoubtedly significant.
+Prof Kidman’s contribution to The Kidman Centre was undoubtedly significant.
 He will be missed.
-However his legacy will continue through the Unit’s continued work in early intervention in mental health.
+However his legacy will continue through the Centre's continued work in early intervention in mental health.